JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 : `Core` class removed from hierarchy.

 `com.intellij.database.datagrid.CoreGrid(ModelIndex<Row>, ModelIndex<Column>)` method parameter type changed from `ModelIndex<Row>` to `int`
-: `ModelIndex` class is used to reference data in table model.
-Row indexes in table model start with 0 even when table is scrolled to page N > 1.
-Parameter type was changed to int to indicate that it is an absolute index in db table.
+: `ModelIndex` class is used to reference data in the table model.
+Row indexes in the table model start with 0, even when the table is scrolled to page _N>1_.
+Parameter type was changed to `int` to indicate that it is an absolute index in the DB table.

 ### Maven Plugin 2023.2